 There is some skepticism toward the effectiveness of public-private partnerships within the context of formalized agreements.
-Tatiana Tropina argues that states should continue to establish informal relationships with private firms, as the establishment of uniform compliance procedures could hinder the effectiveness of these private firms as partners against cybercrime [39].
-Raphael Bossong and Ben Wagner disagree with Tropina and insist that formalized agreements support the effectiveness of public-private partnerships [40].
-However, through the application of a cross-cutting analysis, they find that public-private partnerships are often only rhetoric and cooperation of this kind is not usually in the interest of private firms, therefore leading states to push toward regulating industry organizations [41].
-Whatever the effectiveness of public-private partnerships and whether or not firms believe it to be in their interest to cooperate with states, it is clear that states hold the potential of having private partners in fighting cybercrime in high regard and therefore would be compelled to cooperate with an organization through which those relationships could be exploited.
-Thus, states that do not have a high level of rapport with domestic ICT partners seek to augment their lack of relationships by cooperating within an institution such as Europol, which does have established partnerships with prominent private ICT firms.
+Tatiana Tropina argues that states should continue to establish informal relationships with private firms, as the establishment of uniform compliance procedures could hinder the effectiveness of these private firms as partners against cyber-crime[39].
+Raphael Bossong and Ben Wagner disagree with Tropina and insist that formalized agreements support the effectiveness of public-private partnerships[40].
+However, through the application of a cross-cutting analysis, they find that public-private partnerships are often only rhetoric, and cooperation of this kind is not usually in the interest of private firms, therefore leading states to push toward regulating industry organizations[41].
+Whatever the effectiveness of public-private partnerships and whether firms believe it to be in their interest to cooperate with states, it is clear that states hold the potential of having private partners in fighting cybercrime in high regard, and therefore would be compelled to cooperate with an organization through which those relationships could be exploited.
+Thus, states that do not have a high level of rapport with domestic ICT partners seek to augment their lack of relationships by cooperating within an institution such as Europol, which does have established partnerships with prominent, private ICT firms.

-Domestically, a wide breadth and depth of non-governmental partnerships and ICT sector size expansion requires a large amount of time and investment to cultivate.
-Due to these costs, both an increase of partnerships and an increase in ICT sector size could be considered things states are unable to produce.
-Therefore they seek access to an institution with growing capability to fight cybercrime.
+Domestically, a wide breadth and depth of nongovernmental partnerships and ICT sector size expansion require considerable time and investment to cultivate.
+Due to these costs, states could consider increases in partnerships and ICT sector size to be unachievable.
+Therefore, states seek access to institutions with a growing capability to fight cybercrime.
 This can be seen as another example of centralization.
-Previous work in rational institution design has shown that as uncertainty about the world increases, institutional centralization also increases [42].
+Previous work in rational institution design has shown that as uncertainty about the world increases, institutional centralization also increases[42].
 As stated earlier in the discussion on the definition of cybercrime, all it takes is the use of a computer system in a malicious manner; anyone who can utilize a computer proficiently becomes theoretically capable of cybercriminal acts, which effectively increases uncertainty.
 Even if this capability is centralized within the institution itself and these capacities cannot be transferred over to the states, states can choose between having no capabilities and utilizing the institution's capabilities.
 Clearly the latter choice provides more utility.
 Thus, in establishing whether states cooperate within an institution with the intention of substituting an institution's capabilities for their own, it is first important to determine whether adequate domestic resources in the form of the technology sector and available partnerships exist.